 Despite some performances that could use more polish, this Anne Frank is a worthwhile endeavor.
 You get to see several fine performances of a classic, yet contemporary, tale of heroics in the face of unbelievable atrocity.
 Would that this new adaptation had left well enough alone - everything old needn't be new and improved.
 This version is just the opposite.

-PHOTOS: Ashley Ingram and Robert Scott Hitcho in The Diary of Anne Frank.
+PHOTOS: Ashley Ingram and RoBert Scott Hitcho in The Diary of Anne Frank.
 Courtesy of Towson University.